nicolethoen/patternfly-react-seed/README.md

 By following these rules—either directly or via your AI assistant—you'll ensure your app is maintainable, accessible, and consistent with PatternFly best practices.

+### 🚨 Compass Theme Branch

+This branch (`compass_theme`) uses **Compass theme components** from PatternFly's **Generative UI** initiative.
+These components are optimized for AI-assisted development but are **not yet published** on the main PatternFly website.

+**Important for AI agents and developers:**
+- 📖 Compass component docs are on **[staging.patternfly.org/ai/generative-uis](https://staging.patternfly.org/ai/generative-uis/overview)**
+- 🔍 Standard PatternFly components remain on **[patternfly.org](https://www.patternfly.org/)**
+- 📝 See [Compass Theme Guide](./ai-documentation/guidelines/compass-theme-guide.md) for complete instructions

+**AI agents should:**
+1. Check staging.patternfly.org for Compass/Generative UI components first
+2. Fall back to patternfly.org for standard components
+3. Note that PatternFly MCP won't have Compass docs yet

 ## Multi environment configuration
 This project uses [dotenv-webpack](https://www.npmjs.com/package/dotenv-webpack) for exposing environment variables to your code.
 Either export them at the system level like `export MY_ENV_VAR=http://dev.myendpoint.com && npm run start:dev` or simply drop a `.env` file in the root that contains your key-value pairs like below: